na-na-hi/renget/archive/vpmdcloverpb.md

 >Together, Chespin and Wooper form Team Cozy.
 While they may bring in an outlaw every now and then, the main focus of their adventures are more mundane things such as comfy blankets, tasty foods, and pretty much anything that helps one relax.
 >The two wear matching Mach Ribbons

-###Mindy
->A Mew that was found knocked out on the side of the road by Chespin and Wooper
->A former human like most of the guild, she is completely unaware of what she might be capable of
->As such, even though her current form should allow her to do all kinds of things, she cannot perform even the most basic of actions
->At best, she can float off the ground by pure accident
->Timid, is afraid of heights and tight spaces
->Does not have a team of her own, tends to hide away in her guild room
->Seems to come from a different place as the rest of the guild.
-Does not understand their inside jokes
->May one day learn more about what she is

 ###Sableye
 {Pending}